Skip to content

 Heat the milk in the microwave until warm, and pour it into the saucepan.
 Whisk to combine completely until all lumps are gone.

 Step 5.
-Whisk in the heavy whipping cream, tomato paste, old bay seasoning, and salt and pepper to taste.
+Whisk in the heavy whipping cream, tomato paste, Old Bay seasoning, and salt and pepper to taste.
+Make sure you whisk that tomato paste until it fully dissolves into the cream and milk.

 Whisk in the heavy whipping cream, tomato paste, old bay seasoning, and salt and pepper to taste.

-Step 8.
+Step 6.
 Bring to a low simmer, and continue to cook until the bisque thickens.
+Keep whisking or stirring pretty often so the bottom doesn’t stick.
+You’ll feel it get thicker.

 Stir in the shrimp and the crab meat.